srisarya/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

   * Augustus_species:`honeybee1` (remember to add 1 at the end; this provides hints to Augustus about the gene structure based on what we know about gene composition from the honeybee.

-We deactivated RepeatMakser and RepeatRunner due to computational limitations as well as the lack of a suitable library of repetitive elements for this species.
+We deactivated RepeatMasker and RepeatRunner due to computational limitations as well as the lack of a suitable library of repetitive elements for this species.
 For a real project, we *would* include RepeatMasker, likely after creating a new repeat library for our species.
 For a real project, we would also include gene expression data (RNAseq improves gene prediction performance *tremendously*), protein sequences from related